 By far the biggest barrier to routine commercial flight missions by unmanned craft is a lack of regulatory guidance and standards necessary to allow UAVs to operate within civil airspace.

-The relative low cost and simplicity of UAV design has resulted in a flood of vastly different models into the air space.
+The relatively low cost and simplicity of UAV design have resulted in a flood of vastly different models into the air space.
 Not every aircraft is built to a rigorous level of safety and often operators are untrained fliers, a serious issue when you consider these aircraft share the same airspace as manned and passenger aircraft.

 The position of the Federal Aviation Administration (FAA) in the US is one of safety first.
 According to the FAA the design of many UAVs makes them difficult to see and in the absence of adequate detection, sense and avoidance technologies safety implications are a major issue.

 The FAA therefore requires UAV operators to obtain a certificate of authorisation based on principles that include using a defined airspace in coordination with air traffic control facilities and often only under strict rules such as flying the aircraft in daylight and maintaining visual contact at all times.